yoona-J/Diagnosis-Aware_Multitask_Fine-Tuning_of_Whisper_for_DSR/README.md

 ## Research Content

-People with dysarthria have irregular speech patterns depending on their disease, which causes problems with the recognition accuracy of commonly used voice recognition technologies.
-However, existing studies only compare single categories of diseases or utilize integrated dysarthria data, and do not classify disease-specific patterns for research.
-Therefore, this study extracts fluency indices for three diseases (stroke, cerebral palsy, and peripheral nerve disorders) based on the Korean speech disorder corpus, classifies the diseases using the extracted indices, and compares the performance of the speech recognition model.
-The experimental results show that the classification accuracy is 99% when the fluency index is used (p < 0.05), and the classified disease-specific model shows a difference of up to 18.34%p and 1.06%p in terms of CER, and up to 10.12%p and 0.79%p in terms of speaker-specific index (PER) compared to the Whisper-small model and the full learning model, respectively.
-This suggests that utilizing a detailed model affects the improvement of the error rate, and that a speaker-based customized speech recognition system is necessary.
+Individuals with dysarthria exhibit irregular speech patterns depending on the characteristics of their disease, significantly reducing the accuracy of conventional speech recognition systems.
+Most prior studies have compared only a single disease group or used aggregated data without distinguishing between diseases, failing to adequately analyze disease-specific differences.
+This study extracted fluency metrics from a Korean dysarthric speech corpus across three disease groups—stroke, cerebral palsy, and peripheral neuropathy—and classified the diseases based on these features.
+Then, the performance of customized speech recognition models for each disease was evaluated using Weighted Character Error Rate (Weighted-CER).
+The results showed that the classification accuracy based on fluency metrics reached 99%, and the disease-specific models improved Weighted-CER by up to 18.34 and 1.05 percentage points compared to the Whisper-Small model and a model trained on the entire dataset, respectively.
+In terms of Weighted-CER, the error rate decreased by up to 15.27 and 1.49 percentage points, respectively.
+These findings indicate that disease-specific models can meaningfully enhance speech recognition performance for dysarthric speech and highlight the necessity of developing speaker-customized speech recognition systems.

 ---